GabrielKaiserQFin/groqR/README.md

   of the tokens with top_p probability mass.
 You should either alter temperature or top_p, but not both.

 - `proxy`: Default value is NULL.
-To execute Groq queries via a proxy server, specify the proxy address and port as an argument to the function instance.
+To execute ‘Groq’ queries via a proxy server, specify the proxy address and port as an argument to the function instance.
 Use the following format:
   `"proxy_address:proxy_port"`.
 An example would be: